 The political is so personal, n’est-ce pas?

-Few people know about my intense connection to music, which I seldom bare.
-I have no plans to clap out, but yes to Spanish rock flamenco, yes to gospel, yes to jazz; yes to surbahar at the headwaters of the Ganges, and to greasy piano in the Delta, and Jenny’s squire bass on South Ann Street; yes to Vikingur Ólafsson, and yes to G. I. Gurdjieff (especially his piano and cello suites–more on this later).
+Few people know about my intense connection to music.
+Yes to Spanish rock flamenco, yes to gospel, yes to jazz; yes to surbahar at the headwaters of the Ganges, and to greasy piano in the Delta, and Jenny’s squire bass on South Ann Street; yes to Vikingur Ólafsson, and yes to G. I. Gurdjieff (especially his piano and cello suites–more on this later).

 Here is a ‘pull quote’ from a music review I wrote: